k3nd0x/piglet/DOCS/03-GettingStarted.md

 To collaborate on budgets with friends, check out the [Budgets](04-Budgets.md) section.

+If you want to add and modify you categories just visit [http://127.0.0.1/category](http://127.0.0.1/category) or in the navbar `Categories`.

 Let's embark on your financial journey with Piglet! 🚀